cbstodd/colinstodd-com-jekyll/_posts/code/2018-12-19-how-to-add-uikit-to-angular.md

 I recently heard about <a href="https://getuikit.com" target="_blank" rel="noopener">UIKit</a> from a friend and I decided to give it a spin.
 It's pretty amazing.
 Here's how you can install it in <a href="https://angular.io/" target="_blank" rel="noopener">Angular</a>.

-1. from the root of your project you need to install jQuery and UIKit:
+1.from the root of your project you need to install jQuery and UIKit:

 `npm install jquery uikit --save`

-2. Open up your `angular.json` file and add the styles and scripts:
+2.Open up your `angular.json` file and add the styles and scripts:

 ```json
 "styles": [